-During a global pandemic might not feel like the best time to think about getting support with caring for someone, is not as straightforward as it sounds.
+Thinking about getting support with caring for someone, is not as straightforward as it sounds.
 But starting to think and talk about the topic now could mean we are set up and ready for when the right time comes.

 Chatting in our Tuesday Cuppa about the topic we looked broadly at support for the people we care for and the things that also support us to be able to care.

 Possible types of support to consider

 What do other carers say about getting help and support to care?

 "A good PA (Personal Assistant) is worth their weight in gold.
 Pay them a decent wage, with a proper contract."

 "I have had a lot of paid help over the years, it’s the backbone of keeping my health well enough to be carer to my children."

 "Be proactive about having information about your cared for to hand to be able to brief new carers."

 "So important to get the right person, it can be a slow process."